kubeflow/kubeflow/ROADMAP.md

 ## Kubeflow 1.3 Features, Target release: March 2021

-The Kubeflow 1.3 roadmap includes many User Interface (UI) improvements and core Kubeflow component upgrades to improve installation, management, authentication (including Istio upgrades).
+The Kubeflow 1.3 roadmap includes many User Interface (UI) improvements and core Kubeflow component upgrades to improve installation, management, and authentication.
+It also includes support the latest Istio versions.

 The 1.3 release plan includes the following features:

-User Interface (UI)  enhancements to improve user access to model info & simplify workflows
+User Interface (UI)  enhancements to improve user experience and simplify workflows

 * Completely new UIs for KFServing, Katib, Tensorboard & Volumes Manager
 * Important backend updates to Notebooks (i.e. to improve interop with Tensorboard)